This section of Ch. 3 will cover the following topics:

 Go back to the sentences that you used for Ex.
 1 in Ch.
 3.1.

-Identify the nouns again by highlighting them in yellow, the pronouns by highlighting them in orange, and the verbs by highlighting them in red.
-If you made any errors the first time around, correct them now.
+You have identified the nouns by highlighting them in yellow, the pronouns by highlighting them in orange, and the verbs by highlighting them in red.
+If you made any errors, correct them now.

 Adverbs and adjectives do the same kind of work: they other words.
 The difference is which types of words they modify.
 Adjectives modify nouns and pronouns.
 Adverbs modify verbs, adjectives, and other adverbs.

-- Adverb modifying a verb: Bertrand sings horribly. (“horribly” modifies the verb “sings”; it tells how he sings.)
+- Adverb modifying a verb: Bert sings horribly. (“horribly” modifies the verb “sings”; it tells how he sings.)

 - Adverb modifying an adjective: Sarah was very nervous about the date. (“very” modifies the adjective “nervous”; it tells how much.)

 - Adverb modifying another adverb: Students study really hard before finals. (“hard” is an adverb that modifies the verb “study”; it tells to what extent.
 But “really” is also an adverb; it modifies the adverb “hard”; it also tells to what extent.)

 To find adjectives, we started by finding nouns and pronouns.
 To find adverbs, we must first find the verbs and adjectives in the sentence.

 Unlike adjectives, which usually appear in front of the noun or pronoun they modify, adverbs can move around.
 In the following sentences, the adverb “now” modifies the verb “have” by saying when, but it can appear in many locations: